 In the end, I think most anti-crossbow hunters feel the weapons give some kind of unfair advantage over more traditional types of archery.

 In my opinion, far too many hunters are concerned with non-existent style points.
 At the end of the day, every hunter should use a weapon they are confident in.
 It doesn't matter if you are hunting big game in Texas or migratory game birds in Wisconsin.
 Your number one priority should be a quick, humane kill every single time.

 For me, this quick anecdote is one of the biggest arguments for crossbows.
-Last season my uncle was fortunate enough to harvest a beautiful, 133-inch 9-pointer with a crossbow during Michigan's archery deer season.
+A few years ago, my uncle was fortunate enough to harvest a beautiful, 133-inch 9-pointer with a crossbow during Michigan's archery deer season.
 I helped him dress the buck and when we opened the deer's chest, blood came gushing out in buckets.
 We found out why when we removed the buck's lungs.
 We found the mechanical broadhead he was using had made a nearly 4-inch wide hole in them.
 It was some of the most impressive damage I've ever seen on a whitetail deer.

 The buck probably never knew what hit him.
 He only ran about 30 yards before piling up.
 It was the exact type of quick and humane kill every hunter should strive for.
 I was definitely impressed with how well the crossbow had brought this deer down, and it made me want to buy one for myself.
-As I was writing this story, my uncle did it again.
-This time he took down a wide 9-pointer with the crossbow.
+He has since shot a few others that went down in equally impressive fashion.
+Like the wide 9-pointer shown below.
 His shot was a clean passthrough and the buck traveled less than 50 yards before falling.